lruepke/HTF_lecture/source/lectures/L01/Installation.rst

         conda activate base

+    You can also do that in the terminal within Visual Studio Code (on MacOS).

 Now we are ready to create a virtual environment.
 We can create it with this command:

 .. code-block:: bash